MushroomEternalDev/MushroomEternalAHSniper/README.md

 - Auto buy booster cookie (for /ah and no AFK kicks)
 - The things listed in this category are not detected, but probably don't follow Hypixel's rules.
 DO NOT USE THE FEATURES IN "USE AT YOUR OWN RISK FEATURES:" IF YOU DON'T WANT TO RISK A BAN.
 I am not responsible if you get banned.

+NOTE:
-NOTE: The more money you have the more money you will make.
+- The more money you have the more money you will make.
 (Very common sense, but don't want people getting angry.)
+- For some reason BZ notifier breaks with this mod.
+Remove the mod and it will fix itself.

 Report bugs pls.

 DM GRAPES#3522 on Discord if you have problems (Server Coming Soon).